SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2.0.md

 > In the configuration file of the DataMiner Cube start window, the minimum log level can now be configured.
 > Possible log levels: 0 = Verbose, 1 = Debug, 2 = Information, 3 = Warning, 4 = Error, 5 = Fatal

-#### SLAnalytics - Automatic incident tracking: Incorrect error messages when the timer switched to the next hour while there are active alarms of type “Property changed” \[ID_28968\]
+#### SLAnalytics - Automatic incident tracking: Incorrect error messages when the timer switched to the next hour while there are active alarms of type 'Property changed' \[ID_28968\]

 When there were active alarms of type “Property changed” when the timer switched to the next hour, in some cases, automatic incident tracking would generate incorrect error messages.